πŸš€ New: PostEverywhere MCP β€” schedule from Claude Code, Cursor, Codex & more β†’πŸš€ PostEverywhere MCP β€” Claude Code, Cursor, Codex β†’

 PostEverywhere 7-day trial (no CC) Unlimited (trial) 8 Yes (AI captions + images) $19/mo

-Meta Business Suite Forever-free Unlimited FB + IG only Limited Free
+Meta Business Suite Native (free forever) Unlimited FB + IG (Threads partial) Limited Free

-Planable Lifetime 50 posts 50 total (lifetime) Multiple Limited $33/mo
+Planable Lifetime 50 posts 50 total (lifetime) Multiple Limited $39/workspace/mo

-Hootsuite NOT FREE (30-day trial) Trial only Multiple Trial only $99/mo
+Hootsuite NOT FREE (30-day trial, no CC) Trial only Multiple Trial only $99/mo

 Here's my honest test for whether it's time to stop using free tools: